 Is supplier concentration risk only about spend?

-Update the master list within 48 hours of any new contract signing
+Master list updates within 48 hours of any new contract signing.

 The radar is only as current as its source data.
-Stale inputs produce dangerous blind spots.
+Stale inputs produce confident wrong answers — the worst class of failure for an alerting system.

-Review concentration risk scores quarterly, not just when alerts fire
+Concentration scores reviewed quarterly, not just when alerts fire.

-Concentration creeps gradually.
-A vendor that was 40% of a category six months ago might be 65% today after a new product adoption.
+Concentration drifts between alerts.
+A category that was 40% one vendor six months ago is 65% today after a new product adoption.
+Drift is the default state of any system without an explicit owner.

 - [1]Top IT Vendor Management Challenges in 2025 and How to Solve Them(technologymatch.com)↩